 You can also approach this change in your behavior as a new start.
 Maybe it’s something you can start as part of a back to school routine or New Year’s resolution.
 However, as with any change, parents should be ready for children or adolescents to push the limits even harder.
 They push harder to determine if their parents are really serious about being consistent and holding to the limits.
 Starting consistency later in a child’s life can be challenging, but it is worth the effort now so you have fewer problems and behavioral issues to deal with in the future!

 I have always loved to travel and I’m very thankful that I have had the opportunity to share my love for traveling and seeing and doing new things with my children.
-We have seen mountains and beaches, gone on cruises and flown on planes.
+As a family, we have seen mountains and beaches, gone on cruises, and flown on planes.
 We have made memories from the excitement of going to an indoor water park for the first time.
 We have also made memories of child #6 frequently getting lost and wandering off with the wrong family during our first trip to Disney World when he was seven.

 And, of all these memories, my children will remember their brother getting lost at Disney World the most.
 It is the memory they talk about and laugh about the most now.
 Those are the best memories.
 Those unintentional, silly, or even stressful moments that occur in life can become the best memories because they are the best stories to tell!
 I promise you my husband did not believe one day we would laugh about our son getting misplaced so frequently in Disney World, but even he can laugh about it now.